samuel/kokki/docs/index.rst

     Recipe specific resources are described within the ``resources`` directory within a recipe.

-    TODO: how to add global resources to Kokki so they can be used by multiple recipes without modifying kokki core?
+.. todo:: how to add global resources to Kokki so they can be used by multiple
+          recipes without modifying kokki core?
+May require new conf.yaml item?

 Operation
 =========

+.. todo:: finish this section

     The command line is::

         kokki config_file role